wenzel-lab/SiMoRa-microscope/software/README.md

 > [!IMPORTANT]
 > You will need to edit your _.sh_ file.
 Ubuntu python paths were giving us problems.
 So we decided to contain everything in a mamba environment and add the path of the python3 executable when needed.
 If you have a cleaner way to do this let us know!

-Firstly, make sure you have a mamba installation in your device.
+Firstly, make sure you have a git and mamba installation in your device.
+In the case of mamba:
 ```
 mamba info
 mamba create --name squid-station